N2ITN/RPiViz/README.md

   * robust fault tolerance - recoverable with network, power loss, system crash
   * mass deployable
   * data processing on device, 'the fog' as opposed to the cloud
-  * IoT platform for emotion recognition applications
+  * flexible IoT platform for emotion recognition applications
   * 'anti-app': an unobstrustive 'enchanted' object' that facilitates a utility or experience

 ## Deployment